UCF-Lou-Lab-PET/HE-Bridge/README.md

     Lifting: 5.72996 / 1 = 5.72996
     ReLU: 18.7374 / 1 = 18.7374

 Result verification.
 We generate ramdom numbers for testing.
-Under SIMD, ℓ ReLU can be computed in paralell.
+Under SIMD, ℓ ReLU functions can be computed in paralell.
 Here we show the first 10 random inputs and the decrypted results.

     Input: 1643 1203 -1478 1675 -1772 -75 976 2113 1592 189
     Decrypted ReLU: [1643] [1203] [0] [1675] [0] [0] [976] [2113] [1592] [189]